Customize Consent Preferences

-The first European Folk Day took place on Saturday 23 September 2023 (the day of the Autumnal Equinox in the Northern Hemisphere) and it’s happening again on Monday 23 September 2024!
+The first European Folk Day took place on Saturday 23 September 2023 (the day of the Autumnal Equinox in the Northern Hemisphere).
+After a 2nd edition in 2024, it is happening again on Tuesda 23 September 2025!
 It is coordinated by the European Folk Network.

 Participation is OPEN NOW to any: